-If you are interested in buses in any part of Central England, we can help you get more from your hobby.
+If you're interested in buses in any part of Central England, we can help you get more from your hobby.

 We are particularly proud of our monthly Midland Branch Bulletin.
-It contains comprehensive details of bus service changes and developments made by operators large and small throughout the Midlands, along with vehicle reports.
+It contains comprehensive details of bus service changes and developments made by every operator large and small throughout the Midlands, along with regular operational snapshots.

 During the Winter and Spring we hold four meetings on Saturday afternoons - two in Derby, two in Birmingham.
 Most meetings include a talk by guest speakers on a wide range of bus-related subjects.
 We have interesting talks from Senior Managers in the bus industry, other industry professionals and enthusiasts, including our members.
 We also run a bookstall at some meetings.